Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 What is Bucket Sort?

-Bucket sort is commonly used when the elements are-
+Bucket Sort is commonly used when the elements are:

 1. Floating-point values

-2. Uniformly distributed over a range
+2. Uniformly distributed over a known range

 How Bucket Sort Works

-The basic working principle of bucket sort is as follows:
+The basic working principle of Bucket Sort is as follows:

 Pseudo Code